 Rough Idling

 Another common symptom of engine misfires is rough idling.
 When your car is idling, the engine should run smoothly.
 If you notice a rough, uneven idle, this could indicate a problem with your spark plugs.
+Rough idling can lead to other issues.
+It can increase fuel consumption and produce more emissions.
+Watch for these signs:

 • Shaking or vibrating while idling